GBCC-WeDevGames/GBCC-MCR2022/README.md

 - Can hunt fleets if needed in your daily mission.
 - Can airstrike an armada base lv15 - lv19 if needed in your daily mission.
 - Can send supply exceot iron if needed in your daily mission.
+- Can do ads for gold.
+- Can do ads for daily mission points multiplier.
+- Can purchase Construction Boost, Research Boost, Ship Build Boostm 10 Admiral Stamina and Epic Equipment Material Box in the Point Shop.
+- Can delete the mail Battle reports and claim Notice rewards.